 Create a new node with a single click, or link separate nodes easily with smart connectors.
 Your flowchart is just clicks away!

-Minimal & intuitive interface
+Minimal & intuitive free flowchart maker

 To make flow charts more accessible, we stripped away all complicated and unnecessary features from our free flowchart creator.
 The result is a thoughtfully simple, yet fully capable interface.

 Customize your chart with simple styling options: pick a node color, style your texts or your lines.
 Get creative with our free flowchart maker!

 Invite team members and clients to view, comment, or edit your work.
 Whenever ready, export or publish your interactive flowchart to a shared link which automatically updates any changes you make.

 “This is so simple, so timely, so beautiful.”